turingschool/backend_mod_1_prework/section3/reflection.md

 p states.values
 ```

 1. What is another example of when we might use a hash?
 In your example, why is a hash better than an array?

+   A hash can be used anytime you have a list of data that you also want some corresponding information on.
+You could use a hash to show different information about a sports team {mastcot, win record, salary cap, ect.}.
+A has is better than an array because you can get more information from it.

 1. What questions do you still have about hashes?

    I don't have any other specific question on hashes at this time.
+It will be good to continue to familiarize myself with hashes and other uses.